 I should know.
 Before becoming a developer, I worked for four and a half years at a small non-profit.
 The organization struggled to bring in enough money to carry out its mission.
 Being on the inside helped broaden my perspective a lot.
 Sometimes, we would pitch to donors or corporations interested in simply giving us money.
 More often than not, though, what we really needed wasn’t the money.
 It was the tools, equipment, labour, or other non-financial resources to fulfill our mission.

 Goods and services can be more valuable than money for some non-profits; they can help deliver on the mission, and assist in bringing in more donations.
 That’s why I’d say that if you ever find yourself in a position to help by volunteering your work, you should absolutely do it.

 After switching careers from marketing to programming, I was lucky enough to land at Osedea, a company with deep community-helping roots.
-I was amazed by their initiative that aims to teach basic coding skills to high school students.
+I was amazed by their programming and web design school, an initiative that aims to teach basic coding skills to high school students.
 The goal was to lower the dropout rate by introducing kids to an interesting new skill set.